mehulagg/gitlab/doc/development/documentation/index.md

 available online on 2018-09-15, but, as the feature freeze date has passed, if the MR does not have a `~"Pick into 11.3"` label, the milestone has to be changed to 11.4 and it ships with all GitLab packages only on 2018-10-22, with GitLab 11.4.
-Meaning, it's only available under `/help` from GitLab 11.4 onward, but available on <https://docs.gitlab.com/> on the same day it was merged.
+Meaning, it's available only with `/help` from GitLab 11.4 onward, but available on <https://docs.gitlab.com/> on the same day it was merged.

 ### Linking to `/help`